-Apple’s new support app is great for fast troubleshooting or getting in touch with Apple staff.
-Still, another feature stands out as the unsung hero: screen any of your devices’ warranty status, including AppleCare, in no time.
+Want to know the warranty status of your Apple device?
+The Apple Support app is great for fast troubleshooting or getting in touch with Apple staff.
+Still, another feature stands out as the unsung hero: find out any of your devices’ warranty status, including AppleCare, in no time.

 It’s the little shortcuts Apple Watch can provide in life that make wearing the device oh so rewarding at times.
 The most prominent ones have certainly saturated Apple’s marketing and most corners of the internet by now, still many smaller tricks are hardly covered simply because they can be so darn hard to find.

 The following one certainly falls into that category, as I had never heard or read about it before, and I frankly came across it by pure chance.
 If you have to hit the roads regularly and rely on Apple Maps and your watch to get to your destination, it’s a deft shortcut that makes sure you can keep your eyes on the road at all times – even if you need to make a phone call to the place you are currently headed!